xuerik/budget-conscious-travelers/src/posts/2023-09-05-airport-departure-guide-4-ways-to-save-time-and-money.md

 For domestic flights, we strive to arrive to the airport at least 2 hours before the **departure time**.

-Our reasoning:
+Our reasoning behind the 2 hours is this:
-- 30 minutes for getting tickets and checking in bags (if any)
+- 30 minutes for getting boarding passes and checking in bags (if any)
-- 30 minutes waiting in line and going through TSA
+- 30 minutes waiting in the TSA line and going through security
-- 30 minutes to prepare and board on the plane
+- 30 minutes to walk to the departure gate, use the restroom
-- And another 30 minute buffer just in case the lines turn out to be longer than predicted (Missing flights is not fun 😵‍💫)
+- And another 30 minute buffer just in case the lines turn out to be longer or gate is farther than predicted

+We have had our share of missed flights, and it is not fun nor is it a pleasant situation to be in 😵‍💫

 If you're flying out of LAX or another busy airport, **plan for the worst**!
-It doesn't hurt to arrive early!
+It does not hurt to arrive early!

 ## 3. How to Save Time Checking In